eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/tutorial_how_to_create_a_vehicle_model.md

 ---
-title: "Tutorial to Create your first Python Vehicle Model"
+title: "Tutorial on how to create your first Python Vehicle Model"
 date: 2022-05-09T13:43:25+05:30
 weight: 5
 aliases:
   - /docs/python-sdk/tutorial_how_to_create_a_vehicle_model.md
 ---

-# Create your first Python Vehicle Model

-In this short introduction you´ll create a simple Python Vehicle Model with Visual Studio Code and the Python Vehicle App SDK.
+In this short introduction, you´ll create a simple Python Vehicle Model with Visual Studio Code and the Python Vehicle App SDK.

-> We recommend to make yourself familiar with the [Python Vehicle App SDK Overview](/docs/python-sdk/python_vehicle_app_sdk_overview) first, before going through this tutorial.
+> We recommend that you make yourself familiar with the [Python Vehicle App SDK Overview](/docs/python-sdk//python_vehicle_app_sdk_overview.md) first, before going through this tutorial.

 This tutorial will show you how to:

-- Setup a Python Package
+- Set up a Python Package
 - Create a Python Vehicle Model
 - Add Vehicle Services
 - Distribute your Python Vehicle Model

 ## Prerequisites

 - [Visual Studio Code](https://code.visualstudio.com/) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.
-For information about how to install extensions on Visual Studio Code, see [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).
+For information on how to install extensions on Visual Studio Code, see [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).

 ## Create a Python Vehicle Model

 A Vehicle Model should be defined in its own Python Package.
-This allows to distribute the Vehicle Model later as a standalone package and to use it in different Vehicle App projects.
+This makes it possible to distribute the Vehicle Model later as a standalone package and to use it in different _Vehicle App_ projects.
 A Vehicle Model can be created in one of two ways.

 - ### Create a Python Vehicle Model from VSS specification